-Stand on the bridge over the Canal Central and most of central Aveiro is within a couple of minutes’ walk.
-The traditional industries are recalled by imposing statues of local workers on the bridge, notably the salineira with her salt tray.
+Stand on the bridge (actually a busy roundabout) over the Canal Central and most of central Aveiro is within a couple of minutes’ walk.
+The town’s traditional industries are recalled by imposing statues of local workers on the bridge, notably the salineira with her salt tray.
 Pastel-coloured houses line Rua João Mendonça on the north side, with the old town streets and Mercado do Peixe (fish market; Tues–Sat 7am–1pm) just behind.
 Other arms of the canal branch off at intervals, with tiled houses facing each other across the water.

 Aveiro has a preponderance of Art Nouveau buildings – the legacy of returning wealthy emigrants in the early years of the twentieth century.
 At the top of the pedestrianized Rua Coimbra, Praça da República is flanked by the blue snowflake-design tiled facade of the seventeenth-century Igreja da Misericórdia and the Câmara Municipal, a century older.